ait-energy/matsim-drs/README.md

 5. Filtering out riders which would lead to detourFactor higher than `maxDetourFactor`.
 6. Finding out the rider with the least detour factor.

-### Modifying agents plans after replanning
+### Modifying agents plans
 - In case of a matched driver: Two new interaction activities with the pickup and dropoff info will be added to the driver's plan.
-- In case of a matched rider: Rider departure time will be adjusted to the driver's expected arrival time to pickup point.
+- In case of a matched rider: Rider departure time will be adjusted to the driver's expected arrival time at pickup point.

 ### Handling agents departures and activities in QSim
-- In case of a matched rider, rider will wait until he gets picked up by the right driver and drop off when arriving at the dropoff point.
+- In case rider has a match, rider will be picked up by the right driver and drop off when arriving at the dropoff point.
-- In case of a not matched rider, rider will be aborted or teleported in case `mobilityGuaranteeOption` is set to true in config.
+- In case rider doesn't have a match, rider will be teleported.
-- Driver pickup the right rider from the pickup point and drop him off in the dropoff point and then drives to his next activity.
+- In case driver has a match, driver will pickup the right rider from the pickup point and drop him off at the dropoff point and then drives to his next activity.
-- In case rider doesn't show up on time at the pickup point, driver would wait until `maxWaitingTime`.
-If rider doesn't show up at all, driver will skip dropoff activity and drive directly to destination.
+- In case driver doesn't have a match, driver will drive directly to his next activity.

 ### Undoing modifications in agents' plans  at the end of each iteration
 - Undoing the changes of rider's plan by restoring the original departure time of rider's activity.
 - Undoing the changes of driver's plan by removing the extra plan elements added to the plan.

+### Population preparation

+- Attribute `carpoolingAffinity` needs to be added for each agent.
+It can be either `driverOrRider`, `driverOnly`, `riderOnly` or `none`.

+### Config preparation

+- `config_carpooling.xml` includes all additional requirements to correctly configure carpooling.

 ## Usage

 Main method of the `RunSimpleCarpoolingExample` class takes only the config file as an input in order to run the carpooling extension.

+- It automatically adds carpoolingDriver mode as an allowed mode to all car links.
-It automatically kick-starts all potential carpooling driver agents, i.e. with an according `carpoolingAffinity` + car + license availability, with a carpooling driver plan.
+- It automatically kick-starts all potential carpooling driver agents, i.e. with an according `carpoolingAffinity` + car + license availability, with a carpooling driver plan.

 This should assure, that at the beginning of the simulation many drivers are present and "starvation" of the people choosing rider mode is avoided.
 (MATSim guarantees to try out / score all un-scored plans of an agent - see `RandomUnscoredPlanSelector` - before a different plan is selected e.g. via `SelectPlanExpBeta`).

-### Population preparation

-- Attribute `carpoolingAffinity` needs to be added for each agent

 ### Mode innovation